cs3110/textbook/src/chapters/basics/functions.md

 Python.

-So if you're coming from an object-oriented background, be careful about the terminology. **Everything here is a strictly a function, not a method.**
+So if you're coming from an object-oriented background, be careful about the terminology. **Everything here is strictly a function, not a method.**
 ```

 ## Function Definitions